karambir/taman/README.md

 - `GOOGLE_ANALYTICS` to use Google Analytics, set this var to your UA-XYZ code

-- `DISQUS_SITENAME` set this to your Disqus sitename to enable disqus comments in articles
+- `CUSTOM_ANALYTICS` set this to your custom js script(including script tag).
+This is added at the end of body.

 - `TAGLINE` some text rendered right below the logo